Efficient Multi-basis Quantum Position Verification Secure against Generalized Adversaries: Results

 \subsection{Quantum Position Verification}

-QPV has been shown to be secure against adversaries with linear quantum memory size in Ref.~\cite{Llorenc2023}, and we briefly present the protocol here.
-Consider a scenario where a prover is at location $P$ and is co-linear with two verifiers $V_1$ and $V_2$.
-A loss tolerant QPV protocol, labeled $QPV_{BB84}^{\eta,f}$ follows (illustrated in Fig.~\ref{fig:QPV_Original_Protocol}): \begin{enumerate} \item \textbf{Verifier Preparation}: Verifiers $V_1$ and $V_2$ randomly select $x\in\{0,1\}^n$ and $y\in\{0,1\}^n$.
-Verifiers also agree on a time $t_0$. \item \textbf{Quantum State Transfer}: The first verifier computes $\theta=f(x,y)$ and randomly selects $z\in\{0,1\}$.
-He then prepares a BB84 state $\ket{\psi^{\theta}_z}_Q$ with basis $\theta$ and bit value $z$ and sends it to the prover. \item \textbf{Verifier Message}: The verifiers sends $x$ and $y$ such that they both arrive at $P$ at time $t_0$. \item \textbf{Prover Measurement}: Prover computes $\theta=f(x,y)$ and measures the quantum system $Q$ in basis $\theta$.
-He immediately sends the outcome $z'$ to both verifiers.
-If quantum system $Q$ is lost, the prover responds with $\perp$ to both verifiers. \item \textbf{Timing and Validity Check}: The verifiers check if the time they receive the response $z'$ is within certain time threshold and if the responses between verifiers match.
-Furthermore, the QPV process can be repeated for multiple rounds, and an error rate corresponding to the proportion of rounds where $z\neq z'$ can be computed.
-QPV can be determined by the verifiers to fail if the time threshold or mismatch of responses occur in any round or if the error rate exceeds some error threshold. \end{enumerate}

-The security of QPV protocol relies on the observation that (1) parties not at location $P$ cannot obtain $x$ and $y$ before the party at location $P$ and (2) quantum information in $Q$ cannot be duplicated, and thus would be unable to respond the correct $z'$ to the verifiers.
+The goal of QPV is to certify that a prover is at a specified location $P$.
+For simplicity, we consider the scenario where $P$ is co-linear with two trusted verifiers $V_1$ and $V_2$ who share a secure communication channel.
+A loss-tolerant QPV protocol with transmission $\eta$ can be used to certify the prover's location, labeled $QPV_{BB84}^{\eta,f}$~\cite{Llorenc2023} (illustrated in Figure~1): {Step \arabic{enumi}.} \begin{enumerate} \item Verifier Preparation: Verifiers $V_1$ and $V_2$ randomly select $x\in\{0,1\}^n$ and $y\in\{0,1\}^n$. $V_2$ sends $y$ to $V_1$ via a secure communication channel.
+Verifiers also agree on a target arrival time $t_P$ for their classical messages. \item \textbf{Quantum State Transfer}: The first verifier computes $\alpha=f(x,y)$ using evaluation function $f$ and randomly selects $s\in\{0,1\}$.
+The first verifier then prepares a BB84 state $\ket{\psi^{\alpha}_{s}}_Q$ with basis $\alpha$ and bit value ${s}$ and sends it to the prover. \item \textbf{Verifier Message}: Verifiers 1 and 2 send $x$ and $y$ {respectively} such that they both arrive at $P$ at time $t_P$. \item Prover Measurement: The prover computes $\alpha=f(x,y)$ and measures the quantum system $Q$ in basis $\alpha$.
+The prover immediately sends the outcome $z$ ($z=\perp$ if no photon is detected) to both verifiers. \item \textbf{Timing and Validity Check}: The verifiers check if the time they receive the response $z$ is within a certain time threshold and if the responses between verifiers match. \item \textbf{Parameter Estimation}: Repeat steps 1 to 5 for multiple rounds, and compute the error rate (the proportion of rounds where $s\neq z$) and the transmission $\eta$ (the proportion of the rounds where $z \neq \perp$).
+The prover's position is verified if the error rate is below some threshold and all timing and validity checks pass. \end{enumerate} {\arabic{enumi}.} The security of the QPV protocol relies on the observation that (1) parties not at location $P$ cannot obtain $x$ and $y$ before the party at location $P$ and (2) quantum information in $Q$ cannot be duplicated, thereby preventing parties not at $P$ from providing correct responses $z$ to both verifiers.